-If a driver see a WHITE SOLID line on his side of the road (Right Side) means he is not allowed to overtake or cross lanes on that patch.
+If a driver sees a WHITE SOLID line on his side of the road (Right Side) means he is not allowed to overtake or cross lanes on that patch.
 While the driver on the opposite side of the lane can overtake / cross lanes.

-Looks like a discrimination, But the safety experts have considered this purposely looking at the patch of the road.
+Looks like discrimination, But the safety experts have considered this purposely looking at the patch of the road.

 Yellow Box Junction : Also called ‘Checkered Yellow Patterns’ on road junctions.
-As of December 2021 & Upcoming year 2022, Mumbai traffic police have not introduced, But might be soon, So here is what that means.
+As of December 2021 & Upcoming year 2022, Mumbai traffic police have not been introduced, But might be soon, So here is what that means.